Non-Surgical Spinal Decompression

 Spinal decompression can be used as treatment for many issues, including:

 - Facet Syndrome

 Trauma to your discs can be sustained a number of ways.
 It can be sudden, like lifting a heavy object, or it can be gradual without an apparent cause.
 The use of non-surgical spinal decompression virtually pumps nutrients and fluids into the weakened disc, which can allow for the healing process to begin.
 Our Catonsville chiropractic care office is very familiar with treating many issues with spinal decompression.
-Schedule a free consultation today by calling us at (410) 744-1233!
+Schedule an appointment today by calling us at (410) 744-1233!

 Why Choose Us?